sebne89/reactar/README.md

 ```
 react-native run-ios
 ```
 Building and starting the iOS Simulator might take some time.
+Keep in mind that you can't use the AR capability within the iOS Simulator.

 ### Usage Mobile Device